By Thomas B. Griffith

 Joseph Smith learned a number of lessons that deepened his discipleship from the time of his first visions until he was prepared to organize anew Christ’s church on the earth.
 The last canonized revelation he received almost immediately prior to organizing the Church in April 1830 is set forth in D&C 19.
 In verses 18 and 19 of that revelation, the Savior took Joseph Smith (and takes us) back in time to Gethsemane and Calvary—the scenes of the most awe-inspiring events since the Creation.
 Here the Lord narrates a personal account of the suffering He endured so that we could gain access to the transforming and redemptive power of His atoning sacrifice.

-Which suffering caused myself, even God, the greatest of all, to tremble because of pain, and to bleed at every pore, and to suffer both body and spirit—and would that I might not drink the bitter cup, and shrink—
+Which suffering caused myself, even God, the greatest of all, to tremble because of pain, and to bleed at every pore, and to suffer both body and spirit—and would that I might not drink the bitter cup, and shrink—It occurred to our class that the Lord was telling the Prophet Joseph (and us) that we should do nothing in His church, or I would argue, in our lives, without bearing in mind what the Father and the Son did for us in Gethsemane and on Calvary.
+We should carry on our vocations in light of this sobering yet joyous reality.

 Nevertheless, glory be to the Father, and I partook and finished my preparations unto the children of men.